waterself/stacked_hourglass_network_tensorflow_2.x_implements/README.md

 }

-Train by MPII Human Pose Database
+Trained by MPII Human Pose Database
 @inproceedings{andriluka14cvpr,
                author = {Mykhaylo Andriluka and Leonid Pishchulin and Peter Gehler and Schiele, Bernt}
                title = {2D Human Pose Estimation: New Benchmark and State of the Art Analysis},